Author: Andrew Chapman

 Word Count: 1000

-Using the Fat Man
+1. Using the Giant Man

 You are walking along a trolley track when you come upon five people tied to the tracks.
 You frantically try to untie them, and as you realize that you’re going to need help and some heavy-duty tools to get them free, a trolley comes ‘round the bend.
 You try to signal to the conductor, but to no avail.
 Then you see that if you pull a nearby lever, the trolley will be diverted onto a side track, sparing the five unfortunate tied-up souls.
 But alas!
 On the side track, you notice that one person is tied up.
 So your choice is this: